kangwooklee29/bookmark-tab/README.md

 ## Permissions
 - Bookmark Data: We collect information related to the bookmarks you save.
 This data is processed solely on your device.
-- Geolocation Data: We collect information related to your geolocation to offer weather forecast information.
-Your location is approximated to within about 10 km to protect your privacy.
-While this calculation is done on your device, the information is transmitted to [OpenWeatherMap](https://openweathermap.org/) API to provide the service.
 - Calendar Access: In order to display notifications and reminders from Google Calendar, we require access to your calendar data.
 This information is used solely to provide you with timely notifications.

+## Notes
+- We collect information related to your geolocation to offer weather forecast information.
+Your location is approximated based on your IP address.
+The approximated information is transmitted to [OpenWeatherMap](https://openweathermap.org/) API to provide the service.

 ## Screenshots
 <img width="640" src="https://github.com/kangwooklee29/bookmark-tab/assets/141019638/37f81d40-e0c1-47ab-baa4-06fae73c4b72">